The Bankrate promise

 Conventional loan requirements

-Each year, the Federal Housing Finance Agency (FHFA) issues loan limits for every county in the country.
-Mortgages that fall within these limits are called conforming loans, able to be bought by Fannie Mae and Freddie Mac, two government-sponsored enterprises (GSEs), through the secondary mortgage market.
-By selling these types of loans to Fannie Mae and Freddie Mac, lenders have the capital to continue to make new mortgages.
+Mortgages that fall within the FHFA’s limits are called conforming loans.
+This means that they are able to be bought by Fannie Mae and Freddie Mac, two government-sponsored enterprises (GSEs), through the secondary mortgage market.
+By selling these types of loans to Fannie Mae and Freddie Mac, lenders obtain the capital to continue to make new mortgages.

-Non-qualified mortgages, or non-QM loans, also can’t be purchased by Fannie or Freddie, but they can be an option for those are able to afford a mortgage but maybe are unable to meet the credit or DTI requirements.
-These borrowers tend to fall outside of the “ability to repay” guidelines established after the 2008 housing crisis, which indicate whether a borrower is likely to repay a mortgage.
+Non-qualified mortgages, or non-QM loans, also cannot be purchased by Fannie or Freddie, but they can be an option for those who are able to afford a mortgage but maybe are unable to meet the credit or DTI requirements.
+These borrowers tend to fall outside of the “ability to repay” guidelines established after the 2008 financial crisis, which indicate whether a borrower is likely to repay a mortgage.